 Studies of the impact of microcredit in more than 24 countries found dramatic improvements in household income levels.
-The studies found that access to microcredit allowed the borrower to increase the number of goods or services sold and reduce the costs of supplies and...Read More
+The studies found that access to microcredit allowed the borrower to increase the number of goods or services sold and reduce the costs of supplies and raw...Read More

 The empirical evidence is clear: those working poor who participated in micro credit programs with access to financial services were able to advance their personal and family standard of living, much more than those who did not have access to micro credit.
-Right Sharing...Read More
+Right Sharing of...Read More

 Many women members of microfinance groups no longer believe they should be dependent or that they should remain confined to the home.
 They are more likely to send their daughters to school.
-Through their involvement in microfinance, many women become leaders, instigating...Read More
+Through their involvement in microfinance, many women become leaders, instigating change...Read More

 Many qualitative and quantitative studies have documented how access to financial services has improved the status of women within the family and the community.
 Women have become more assertive and confident.
 In regions where women’s mobility is strictly regulated, women...Read More

 Self help group (SHGs) formed in rural India operate on the principles of mutual trust, co-operation and interdependence.
-Membership is offered to the poorest of the poor, handicapped, windowed, deserted and dalits.
+Membership is offered to the poorest of the poor, handicapped, widowed, deserted and dalits.
 The leaders are selected from members of the group.
-The...Read More
+The SHG...Read More

 Right Sharing of World Resources is a Quaker micro-credit organization that supports grassroots income-generating projects in developing countries, led by women, many of whom are making less than a dollar a day.